Tag Archives: parts and accessories

 Image credit: Chevrolet

-Few things scream American than a V8 engine, but alas, 2023 marked the beginning of the end for high-displacement, eight-cylinder combustion motors.
-Soon after Dodge announced it was axing its Charger and Challenger twins, Chevy revealed it’s sunsetting the Camaro with the 2024 model year.
-So, why not make the most of it by leasing one of the last great muscle cars before the move to electric?
+Few things scream American more than a V8, but alas, 2023 marked the beginning of the end for big block, high-displacement engines.
+So, why not make the most of it by leasing one of the last great muscle cars, the Chevy Camaro?
+Get ’em while they’re hot… and going out of production.
 The LT1 trim, as the name suggests, shares its 6.2-liter LT1 V8 small block engine with the Corvette C7, making 455 horses and 455 lb-ft of torque.
 Ain’t nothing wrong with that!
+Although current Chevy lessees can get away with putting $5,189 down, you will have to plunk down a sizable chunk of change if you’re new to the brand.

 Volkswagen lease deals and finance offers